thomasvercoe/update-script/readme.md

-Some Scripts I worte to imporve the ease of use of my computor
+Some scripts I worte to imporve the ease of use of my computor